Table of Contents

 Both types offer health perks, but there's a big catch when it comes to Cassia.

 - Ceylon Cinnamon: Low in coumarin, which means you can consume larger amounts safely.
-Studies suggest it helps regulate blood sugar levels, improve heart health, and fight inflammation.
+According to the Journal of Agricultural and Food Chemistry, Ceylon cinnamon has been shown to help regulate blood sugar levels, improve heart health, and fight inflammation without significant coumarin-related risks.

 - Cassia Cinnamon: While rich in antioxidants and beneficial compounds, it contains high levels of coumarin — a natural toxin that can cause liver damage if consumed in excess.
-So while it's safe in small culinary amounts, long-term supplement use can be risky.
+The European Food Safety Authority (EFSA) recommends a maximum daily intake of 0.1 mg of coumarin per kilogram of body weight.

 Uses in Cooking & Baking